UFC Fight Night: Hunt vs. Oleinik: Background

-The event marked the promotion's first visit to Russia.
+The event marked the promotion's first visit to Russia, the 21st country.
 The UFC arranged to use half of the venue and used a modified seating configuration for the arena.

 While not officially announced, the promotion was initially targeting a heavyweight bout between former UFC Heavyweight Champion Fabrício Werdum and Aleksei Oleinik to serve as the main event.
 However, on May 22, Werdum was flagged for a potential USADA doping violation and his status moving forward became unknown.
 On July 19, the promotion announced that a bout between the 2001 K-1 World Grand Prix winner and former interim title challenger Mark Hunt and Oleinik would serve as the event headliner.
 On September 11, USADA announced that Werdum was suspended for two years due to steroid trenbolone and its metabolite epitrenbolone.

 Rustam Khabilov was expected to face Kajan Johnson at UFC Fight Night: Werdum vs. Volkov.
 However, Khabilov pulled out of the fight citing an injury and the bout was scrapped.
 The pairing was rescheduled for this event.

 Douglas Silva de Andrade was briefly scheduled to face Petr Yan at the event.
 However, Andrade pulled out of the fight on August 9 citing a foot injury.
 He was replaced by promotional newcomer Jin Soo Son.

 Krzysztof Jotko was expected to face promotional newcomer Adam Yandiev at the event.
 However, Jotko pulled out of the fight on August 16 citing injury and was replaced by Jordan Johnson.

 Cláudio Silva was scheduled to face Ramazan Emeev at the event.
 However, Silva pulled out of the fight in early September citing a lower back injury.
 Emeev instead faced promotional newcomer Stefan Sekulić.

 Omari Akhmedov was expected to face C. B. Dollaway at the event.
 However, Akhmedov pulled out of the fight in early September and was briefly replaced by promotional newcomer Artem Frolov.
 However, after just three days, Frolov backed out of the fight citing lingering injuries.
 He was replaced by promotional newcomer Khalid Murtazaliev.

 At the weigh-ins, Jin Soo Son and Mairbek Taisumov both missed the required weight for their respective fights.
 Son weighed in at 137 pounds, 1 pound over the bantamweight non-title fight limit of 136.
 Meanwhile, Taisumov weighed in at 161 pounds, 5 pounds over the lightweight non-title fight limit of 156.
 Son was fined 20 percent of his purse, which went to his opponent Petr Yan, while Taisumov surrendered 40 percent of his purse to Desmond Green.